RedHatEdge/acp-standard-services-public/README.md

   replicas: 3
   # For limited resource clusters, use lean.
 For more powerful clusters, use balanced or performance.
   resourceProfile: lean
+  # Match this to your cluster version
+  version: 4.17
 ```